zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 		echo $code.": ".$error_message."<br />";
 	}

-Note in the example above that the status of the **changeDeploymentConfiguration** operation can be retrieved by passing the result returned by **changeDeploymentConfiguration** to the **getOperationStatus** -Methode.
+Note in the example above that the status of the **changeDeploymentConfiguration** operation can be retrieved by passing the result returned by **changeDeploymentConfiguration** to the **getOperationStatus** method.

-Die **updateDeploymentStatus** method allows you to set a deployment status to RUNNING or SUSPENDED.
+The **updateDeploymentStatus** method allows you to set a deployment status to RUNNING or SUSPENDED.
 The following example demonstrates how to set the status to RUNNING for a deployment in the production slot of a hosted service called `myhostedservice`:

 	require_once 'vendor\autoload.php';